zachteed/MarkovChannel/README.md

 ### Requirements: software

 0. 'Protobuf'
-    - if you are using ubuntu run 'sudo apt-get install libprotobuf-dev protobuf-compiler'
+    - if you are using ubuntu run `sudo apt-get install libprotobuf-dev protobuf-compiler`
 0. 'mkl' Intel Math Kernel Library
     - [mkl](https://software.intel.com/en-us/intel-mkl)

 ### Compilation

-0. To compile simply run 'make'
+0. To compile simply run `make`

 ### Running the Demos

 MarkovChannel comes with two demos; one for a Na<sup>+</sup> channel and one for a K<sup>+</sup> channel.

 Before executing either of the examples, you must first set the mkl enviornment variables
-* run 'source /opt/intel/mkl/bin/mkvars.sh intel64'
+* run `source /opt/intel/mkl/bin/mkvars.sh intel64`

 To execute the Na<sup>+</sup> optimization
-* run './MarkovChannel solver.prototxt demos/Na+/protocols.lst'
+* run `./MarkovChannel solver.prototxt demos/Na+/protocols.lst`

 To exectute the K<sup>+</sup> optimization
-* run './MarkovChannel solver.prototxt demos/K+/protocols.lst'
+* run `./MarkovChannel solver.prototxt demos/K+/protocols.lst`

 When running these commands, optimization progress will be periodically displayed.
 More detailed information and fitted models will be written to the snapshot directory.